 Once the registration process is complete, Registration Numbers are permanent as long as I/O modules are not removed from or added to a system.
 When system power is cycled or the system is reset, I/O module Registration Numbers will always remain the same.
+If I/O modules are removed while the system is powered, they will be unregistered and the slots or registration numbers become available to register modules once inserted.
+If I/O modules are removed while the system is powered and then the power is cycled, the remaining modules will remain registered with their assigned Registration Numbers.

 I/O modules in a system are identified in general by their model number (MAQ20-VDN, MAQ20-JTC, etc.) and uniquely by their Serial Number printed on the side label (i.e. 1234567-89).
-When I/O modules are installed in the system, only a general identifier is visible on the front of the module (V, I, TCPL, etc.).
+When I/O modules are installed in the system, only a general identifier is visible on the front of the module (V, I, TC, etc.).
 Wire tags or additional labeling applied to the module terminal block may be used for visible unique identification in an installed system.

-MAQ20-940 - ReDAQ Shape Software for MAQ®20 automatically assigns tag names to each input and output channel.
+MAQ20-940 ReDAQ Shape Software for MAQ20 automatically assigns tag names to each input and output channel.
 These can be changed by the customer to associate channels with input wiring or parameters measured and controlled.

 The system does not identify I/O modules by physical position on a backbone, only by registration sequence.
-MAQ20-940 - ReDAQ Shape Software for MAQ®20 and MAQ20-945 - MAQ®20 Configuration Software Tool provided by Dataforth show a graphical representation of a system based on registration sequence and not by physical position.
-Tools within each software package allow the user to reassign Registration Numbers thereby making graphical representations match physical location for a single, local backbone.
+MAQ20-940 ReDAQ Shape Software for MAQ20 provided by Dataforth shows a graphical representation of a system based on registration sequence and not by physical position.
+Tools within the software package allow the user to reassign Registration Numbers thereby making graphical representations match physical location for a single, local backbone.
 For further details, see Section 9.0.